adam-botma/hackathon-badASS/README.md

 # BadAss KanBan

-The result of a weekend hackathon - BadAss Kanban is a web application for users to track their progress on tasks for a project (and enjoy the completion of each task).
+The result of a weekend hackathon - BadASS Kanban is a web application for users to track their progress on tasks for a project (and enjoy the completion of each task).

 ## Live Demo